pandawan69/dwm/README.md

 # dwm
 This is my personal build of dwm.
-I've added some the following patches:
+I've added the following patches:

 - attachbelow
 - bar height